parice02/num-word/README.md

 # num-word

-An simple python module to convert numbers in words or words in numbers. **Only support french**.
+A simple python module to convert numbers in words or words in numbers. **Only support french**.

 **Need improvement, some numbers are mis-translated**.
 Example: 1101 is translated `un mille cent et un` instead of `mille cent un`.